carbon-re/interview-shc/README.interviewer.md

 Terraform is set up with serverless.tf to deploy that zip file.

 You'll need to attach a bucket policy for the lambda to read data.
-Just use the [Read Only managed policy](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonS3ReadOnlyAccess.html)
+Just use the [Read Only managed policy](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonS3ReadOnlyAccess.html).
+There's an example of doing that in the [serverless.tf repo](https://github.com/terraform-aws-modules/terraform-aws-lambda/blob/master/examples/complete/main.tf#L155C1-L156C69)

+You're also going to want to pass the bucket as an env var to the lambda, or ... hardcode it after getting it out of terraform state or something.
+Example again [here](https://github.com/terraform-aws-modules/terraform-aws-lambda/blob/master/examples/complete/main.tf#L50).

+Bear in mind that your candidate may not have any AWS experience, or Terraform experience, so be prepared to baby step them if necessary.
+You don't need to go to the AWS console or understand much, so long as you package, deploy, and then run the test scripts.

 ## Before starting